Junjie-Chu/Best_Jailbreak_Way_Public/index.md

 # Jailbreak Taxonomy

+We classify the methods based on the following two criteria:
+- We consider whether the original forbidden question is modified to bypass the target LLM's alignment mechanisms in the method.
+- If the original question is modified, we then consider how these modified prompts are generated in the method, such as through translation or adding prefixes and suffixes.

+* * *

 | Jailbreak Taxonomy |     Jailbreak Method    | Require White-Box Access? | Modify the Original Question?  |
 |:------------------:|:-----------------------:|:-------------------------:|:------------------------------:|
 |     Human-Based    |           AIM           |             ✗             |                ✓               |